10 Must-Have Magisk Modules for Your Android Device

 How to Uninstall Magisk Modules on Android

 To deal with problematic modules, install the Magisk Manager for Recovery Mode module.
-This enables you to remove any modules while in Recovery mode.
+This allows you to remove any modules you’d like while in Recovery mode.

-To uninstall or disable modules, go to Modules in the Magisk Manager app:
+To uninstall or disable modules, go to Modules in the Magisk Manager app.
+From there:

 - Uncheck the box alongside a module to disable it.
 Then reboot.